uccdga/website/content/sunday-service.md

   enable : true
   image : "images/childrens-sermon.jpg"
   title : "Children in Our Services" content : "Nursery care for infants through 5-year-olds is provided during all Sunday Services.
 All adult volunteers in the nursery are background checked.
 Teen volunteers are only allowed to serve with an adult.
-Nursery toys are regularly disinfected to help keep our children healthy.
+We have a pager system for parents to utilize in case their child needs a diaper change.
+All nursery toys and furniture are cleaned/sanitized regularly.

-Children's Time (a.k.a. children's church) is offered on most Sundays during our one summer 9;30am service, and on most Sundays during the 11:00 AM service.
-After the children's sermon, kids aged Kindergarten through 2nd grade go to the Fellowship Room with an adult or high-school-aged teacher (and a teen helper) for a lesson.
+Children’s Time (a.k.a. children’s church) is offered on most Sundays during the 11:00 AM service or during our one summer 9:30am service.
+After the children’s sermon, kids aged Kindergarten through 2nd grade go to to a classroom with two adult and/or teen volunteers for an age-appropriate lesson.
+All adult volunteers are background checked.
 Parents are asked to pick their children up immediately following the service.
-(All adult volunteers are background checked.)"
+On Communion Sundays when Children’s Time is not offered, Worship bags are available for any children to use during the Worship service."

   button:
     enable : false